bitpool/edge-uploader/README.md

 2. Select the 'Manage palette' option.

-3. Click the 'Install' tab and type 'bitpool-edge uploader' into the search field.
+3. Click the 'Install' tab and type '@bitpoolos/edge-uploader' into the search field.

 4. Find the latest version and click to install.
 ```